 Practicalities of Barn Conversions

-Converted barns have seen a huge surge in popularity in recent years, being a symbol of the modern ‘escape to the country’ lifestyle aspirations.
-If you are lucky enough to own a converted barn, or are thinking of doing so in the near future, then you will certainly need to consider the insurance implications and consult a specialist insurance provider for your barn conversion insurance needs.
+Converted barns have seen a huge surge in popularity in recent years.
+They are often seen as a symbol of the modern ‘escape to the country’ lifestyle aspirations.
+If you are lucky enough to own a converted barn, or are thinking of doing so in the near future, then you will certainly need to consider the insurance implications.
+However, make sure to consult a specialist insurance provider for your barn conversion insurance needs.

-In recent years, planning laws surrounding the conversion of old farm buildings to residential dwellings have been relaxed, making it easier than ever to purchase a barn with permission already attached to turn it into your dream period property.
+In recent years, planning laws surrounding the conversion of old farm buildings to residential dwellings have been relaxed.
+This has made it easier than ever to purchase a barn and turn it into your dream period property.
 The fact that barn conversions have become so popular, plus the multiple construction and renovation challenges that they present which are not present in new build properties, means that their conversion costs can be much higher than standard properties.

 Listed barn conversions

 Due to their nature of construction and often their age, many barns that are converted into residential properties will also be listed buildings.
-This can cause potential problems during the development stage, as there are often strict regulations in place for these properties, dictating what changes can and can’t be made.
-Sometimes such legislation can make it difficult to make the changes that you had originally intended, and plans have to be altered to everyone’s satisfaction.
+There will be strict regulations in place which can cause problems during the development stage.
+The changes can and can’t be made will therefore be dictated by these.
+Sometimes such legislation can make it difficult to make the changes that you had originally intended.
+Plans will often have to be altered to everyone’s satisfaction.